MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-extensions-overview.md

 ---
-title: Azure CLI Extensions
+title: How to install and manage Azure CLI extensions | Microsoft Docs
-description: Using extensions with the Azure CLI
+description: Learn how to find, install, uninstall, and manage extensions with Azure CLI.
+Use the Azure CLI to load extensions provided and maintained by Microsoft.
 author: dbradish-microsoft
 ms.author: dbradish
 manager: barbkess